 Successful revenue management relies heavily on the ability to accurately forecast demand.
 Through the use of historical data, restaurants can apply principles and strategic objectives to their operations.

 Many restaurants use discounting as a way to generate revenue, such as 2-for-1 deals, Happy Hour, or lunch menu prices.
 However, Mr. Steinmaier felt that these methods were more based on gut feeling rather than a real strategy.

 By taking available data and scrutinizing the information, you are creating a basis for your decision-making.

 3. Understand how much clients are willing to pay for your services

-In terms of KPI’s, GOPPAR (Gross Operating Profit Per Available Room) includes the entire operation and can be a better determinant than RevPAR (Revenue Per Available Room).
+In terms of KPIs, GOPPAR (Gross Operating Profit Per Available Room) includes the entire operation and can be a better determinant than RevPAR (Revenue Per Available Room).
 Beyond guest satisfaction, the objective of all aspects of business comes down to pure profit margins.
-When considering supply and demand, one of the prerequisites is looking how to increase reservations during low demand periods and how to increase revenues when demand exceeds supply.
+When considering supply and demand, one of the prerequisites is looking at how to increase reservations during low-demand periods and how to increase revenues when demand exceeds supply.